Search

 The primary purpose of vaccination against SARS-CoV-2 is to reduce disease severity, hospitalisation and death3.
 The Australian population has had access to routine primary and booster doses of TGA-approved vaccines for SARS-CoV-2 since 2021.

 There are concerns within the ME/CFS community about the possible risks of AEFI following COVID-19 vaccination.
-The medical and broader community are also discussing potential risks for a Long COVID-type AEFI for COVID-19 vaccination, sometimes called post-acute COVID-19 vaccination syndrome (PACVS)[2].
+The medical and broader community are also discussing potential risks for a long COVID-type AEFI for COVID-19 vaccination, sometimes called post-acute COVID-19 vaccination syndrome (PACVS)[2].
 The latter is now being examined in research.

 Evidence / What does the evidence say?